-BlogMutt is a website which provides written content solutions for their clients such as blog and website owners.
+BlogMutt is a website that provides written content solutions for its clients such as blogs and website owners.
 They make this possible by sourcing out the best freelance writers out there whether they be independent bloggers or journalists.
 BlogMutt takes pride in its diverse group of almost 3,000 intelligent and talented freelance writers all based within the US.

 Speaking of writers, that brings us to the second group of people – you.
 If you are interested in writing freelance, you can sign up to BlogMutt and search for projects on their platform that may appeal to your liking.
 You can be from any background as long as you’re a certified US resident.
 They would need proof such as your social security number or your Facebook and Linkedin profiles.

 To sign up and apply for BlogMutt means you would have to be in their waiting list since acceptance rate is only 5% and you’re competing with other talented and potentially better writers.
 The company can hire writers ranging from the common independent blogger to a professional journalist.
 You would also have to complete a writing test for BlogMutt which would assess your writing skills and the basics such as your style, tone, and general way of writing.